Rayo Vallecano: 2011–: La Liga and Segunda División yo-yo

 In March 2014, Huawei agreed to sponsor Rayo Vallecano for two league matches against Real Madrid and Athletic Bilbao.

 In August 2015, Rayo Vallecano purchased the majority of Oklahoma City FC, a NASL expansion franchise which had yet to officially play a game renaming the club to Rayo OKC, despite the stadium increasingly needing work.
 It was the first ever entry of a Spanish club into the American sports market and mirrored a 2013 sponsorship agreement with Qbao in terms of expanding the club's profile overseas.
 Rayo OKC folded after a year due to Rayo Vallecano's relegation from La Liga and a dispute between the co-owners led to less finance for the U.S. side.

 In May 2016, Rayo Vallecano were relegated to the Segunda División, finishing 18th in the 2015–16 La Liga season.
 This ended their five-year streak in La Liga, their longest ever stay in the top-flight.
 Their first season back in the second division was a poor one, with both problems on the field and off, and they finished in 12th position.
-Rayo went through three different managers in the 2016–17 Segunda División season before finally settling on club legend Míchel.
+Rayo went through three managers in the 2016–17 Segunda División season before finally settling on club legend Míchel.
 He revived the club from the relegation places to 12th, almost making the playoffs.

 At the start of the 2017–18 Segunda División season, the club appointed their recently retired goalkeeper David Cobeño as the sporting director of the club.
-They secured their promotion with a 1-0 over CD Lugo with one game remaining.
+They secured their promotion with a 1–0 over CD Lugo with one game remaining.
 That season the club won Segunda División with 76 points in 42 games.